 Ex-offenders typically face several barriers when looking for work – obsolete skills, broken work history, and employers who simply screen them out.
 But finding quality employment is a vital part of community reintegration.
-Resource regularly offers re-entry assistance to job seekers to teach them the tips, tricks, and methods of regaining employment.
+Virginia Career Works regularly offers re-entry assistance to job seekers to teach them the tips, tricks, and methods of regaining employment.

 Job Application Tips